g002alghisi/WPA3-testing-platform/ESP32/Src/README.md

 Also in this case, a lot of use examples for each library come with the ESP32-IDF module when installed.
 In prticular, two programs have been harnessed:

-- `station`, which enables the ESP32 to join a desired network protected with WPA-Personal.
+- `station_orignal`, which enables the ESP32 to join a desired network protected with WPA-Personal.
-- `wifi_enterprise`, that carries out a similar function of `station`, but this time with focus on WPA-Enterprise.
+- `wifi_enterprise_original`, that carries out a similar function of `station`, but this time with focus on WPA-Enterprise.

 All these examples are also available on [GitHub](https://github.com/espressif/esp-idf/tree/master/examples).

+> If you want to debug properly, remember to set:
+> 	- [ ] Print debug messages from WPA Supplicant inside the Project Menu Build.
+>	- Select `Debug` as Log Level
+>	- Each time it is desired to change the Project Buold Menu, please delete the `sdkconfig` files from the left tree and create a new one by clicking the cog icon in the lower bar.

 ### `station`

 The code is not as simple to understand as the `join_network` Arduino counterpart, but in this case it is possible to easily select the security protocol, set the ssid and password, and enable SAE-PK by means of the project menuconfig.

+The `station_original` source code has been slightly modified with respect the original one provided by Espressif:

-However, if SAE-PK is used with the original code, it is enabled in automatic mode.
-The ESP32 is thus able to use SAE-PK, but if such a network is not available, it joins networks with bare SAE.
+- If SAE-PK is used with the original code, it is enabled in automatic mode.
+This means that the ESP32 is able to use SAE-PK, but if such a network is not available, then it joins networks with bare SAE.
 This exposes the board to evil-twin attacks.

-To avoid this problem, the `station` source code has been slightly modified with respect the original one provided by Espressif:

-- Now it is possible to select the SAE-PK mode between `Automatic`, `Disabled` and `Only` (default) directly from the project menuconfig.
+With the new version it is possible to select the SAE-PK mode between `Automatic`, `Disabled` and `Only` (default) directly from the project menuconfig.
-- A new checkbox is available to activate or deactivate the Transition Disable mechanism (that seems to be deactivate by default).
+- A new checkbox is available to activate or deactivate the Transition Disable mechanism (not active by default, see [https://docs.espressif.com/projects/esp-idf/en/v5.1.2/esp32/api-guides/wifi-security.html]).
  This should prevent (after the first connection to the real AP, thus based on a Trust On First Use policy) downgrades attacks.
 However, a better analysis of this feature implementation in the ESP32-IDF firmware will be provided in [ESP32-IDF Transition Disable mechanism](#ESP32-IDF Transition Disable mechanism) section.

 ### `wifi_enterprise`